Local SEO can be tricky enough for any business, but throwing multiple locations into the mix adds a whole new layer of complexity.

 Reviews are crucial to local SEO because they send a strong signal about a business’s legitimacy.
 People leaving reviews indicate the location is still open for business and reflects the information on the listing.

 The downside of encouraging reviews per location is that they’re not easy for you to manage.
 You need to have a strong grip of each of your locations (this can get messy the more locations you have) and be prepared to respond to reviews customers leave.
+According to Ignite Visibility’s local business survey, 58.1% of local searchers reported that a negative review is most likely to stop them from calling a local business,

 This is a big advantage single location businesses have, since they can usually respond quickly to negative reviews to make amends and leave a personal impression.
 But that doesn’t mean larger businesses can’t also take advantage of the practice.
 It just takes a little finessing and organizing on your part.